For contractors (invite-only)

 • Any discussion that doesn’t result in acceptance

-Predictable timing
+Predictable intro timing

 Booked-out is normal

-Invite Credits (optional add-ons)
+Optional add-on Invite Credits

 What to expect